prometheus/mysqld_exporter/README.md

 must be set via the `DATA_SOURCE_NAME` environment variable.
 The format of this variable is described at https://github.com/go-sql-driver/mysql#dsn-data-source-name.

 ## Customizing Configuration for a SSL Connection

-if The MySQL server supports SSL, you may need to specify a CA truststore to verify the server's chain-of-trust.
+If The MySQL server supports SSL, you may need to specify a CA truststore to verify the server's chain-of-trust.
 You may also need to specify a SSL keypair for the client side of the SSL connection.
 To configure the mysqld exporter to use a custom CA certificate, add the following to the mysql cnf file:

 ```
 ssl-ca=/path/to/ca/file